mdiener87/diener-tech/content/blog/one-billion-token-challenge.md

   name="SparkNet"
   url="https://github.com/mdiener87/sparknet"
-  description="SparkNet - a custom training pipeline for GPT-2 style LLMs" src="">
+  description="SparkNet - a custom training pipeline for GPT-2 style LLMs" src="/projects/sparknet-logo.png">
 </GithubProject>

 ## SparkNet v1

-The v1 run for SparNet involved two critical steps - preparing my blog posts for use as a training source, and writing the training script itself.
+The v1 run for SparkNet involved two critical steps - preparing my blog posts for use as a training source, and writing the training script itself.
 Once the pipeline was set up, I ran a smoke-test run on 200 million tokens.
 This was a good call, as I used the opportunity to further refine the training script.
 Once the smoke-test result was stable, I set the script for the full one billion training tokens budget, and the DGX Spark did it's thing!

 Approximately 13 hours later, SparkNet v1 came out of the oven.
 I was eager to compare it's performance to the two baseline models: OpenAI's GPT-2, and CodeLion's GPT-2 model.
 How well would SparkNet compare?
 I wrote a simple script to provide an evaluation of the three models, which compares their Loss and Perplexity values against 2,000 samples of Wikipedia text.